Collective Mind Societies

 The initiation phase is followed by the growth phase, when the mind begins to expand, increasing in mental power and versatility as more and more individuals join (usually voluntarily, as coercion tends to introduce strong internal tensions that undermines most known collective mental architectures).
 The growth phase continues until all of society has become assimilated, often through a process of memetic dominance and economic efficiency.
 The collective is in general more efficient than most other organisations in society and can through its flexibility, coherence and speed monopolize all markets.
 Non-linked individuals leave, are marginalised or survive in enclaves.
 Another form of growth consists of the emigration of the collective to a new habitat, making itself independent of the mother society.

-In some cases this maturation leads to vigorous expansion and change, but while the collective externally may appears to grow more diverse it internally tends to fairly quickly (weeks to centuries) cohere into a static mentality.
+In some cases this maturation leads to vigorous expansion and change, but while the collective externally may appear to grow more diverse, internally it tends to fairly quickly cohere into a static mentality (over a period of weeks to centuries).
 The mind has simply developed to the logical conclusion of what was included from the beginning, and lacking strong new inputs in the form of a surrounding society it will turn inwards and become stably static.
 Collective minds that remain in close contact with other societies tend to delay this stage.
 Some collective minds undergo one or more singularities, and these dramatic reorganisations appear to produce enough dynamics to keep them changing.
 Unfortunately for metasociology they rapidly tend to vanish into the realms of eschatology.

 The static phase is the stablest known form of social organisation, able to remain essentially unchanged for millennia and most likely indefinitely.
 While the mind may learn new information and acquire new technology, it has reached a climax state where all change is efficiently negated.